mfts/RLND-Navigation-P1/Report.md

 *Scores from Dueling DQN algorithm*

 ### Dueling Double DQN
-Combination of the two improvements to the algorithm.
+The combindation of a dueling network and a double DQN improves the agent's training process even further.
+Taking merely, 396 episodes to train.

 ![duelddqn][image7]
 *Scores from Dueling Double DQN algorithm*